What will labor be like?

 - Local anesthesia might be used by your health care provider during delivery to numb a painful area or after delivery when stitches are necessary.
 Local anesthetic medicines do not reduce discomfort during labor.

 - Regional anesthesia (also called epidural, spinal, or systemic anesthesia) is the most common and effective pain relief.
 Regional anesthesia greatly reduces or eliminates pain throughout the birthing process.
-It can also be used if a cesarean birth becomes necessary.
+It can also be used if a cesarean section becomes necessary.
 It is administered by an anesthesiologist during labor to reduce discomfort.
 There are 3 types of regional anesthesia: spinal, epidural and combined spinal/epidural.
 With each type, medicines are placed near the nerves in your lower back to “block” pain in a wide region of your body while you stay awake.
 It can also be used if a cesarean birth becomes necessary.
+Please note it is standard policy that your family member (s) will be asked to leave the room for regional anesthesia, for your and their safety.

 Three types of regional anesthesia: